 Dr. Wells, author of seven books, will share his life time of study and observations to answer the question, “How did a first century Christian movement, whose members refused to join any army, get so corrupted that by 1945 most Christians not only blessed the "bombs" but went on to embrace the doctrine of global nuclear superiority to the heavens?”
 The event is collaboration between the RVML Lecture Series and the Ashland commemoration of the bombing of Hiroshima and Nagasaki.

-10 am "The New Nuclear Danger", a filmed lecture by Helen Caldicott;
+The films on August 8th include: 10 am "The New Nuclear Danger", a filmed lecture by Helen Caldicott;

 12 noon "Arsenals of Hypocrisy" about weapons in space;